Use cases and types of customer journey maps: workshop, project, and management maps

 These maps help to break down complex experiences.

 Such a map is a great basis for co-creative work.
 It ensures all workshop participants are on the same page and discusses various perspectives of an experience.
-If you’d like to learn more about service design workshops, check out this article.

 However, the map itself often isn’t the most important aspect of such a workshop, the conversations happening in front of the map often are more important than the tool itself.

 Many times we just document it with a photo or screenshot and typically don’t come back to them.